Kazuhiro Sasaki: Personal life

-In 1991, Sasaki married former idol singer Kaori Shimizu.
-Together they had two children.
+Sasaki and his first wife, former idol singer Kaori Shimizu, had two children.
 After returning to Japan in 2005, Sasaki continued his affair with actress Kanako Enomoto, who was 13 years his junior.
-When Enomoto became pregnant, Shimizu divorced Sasaki on March 18, 2005.
-Enomoto gave birth prematurely on April 29, 2005.
+Shimizu and Sasaki divorced in 2005.
+Enomoto gave birth in April 2005, and Sasaki and Enomoto married in 2005.
+Enomoto gave birth to another child in 2006.

 Sasaki's interest in sports extends outside baseball.
 In 2002 and 2003, he lent his name to a team in Formula Nippon, an auto racing series in Japan.
 His Team 22 won two races in that time.
 He is currently the general representative of D'Station Racing in the Super GT series.